Questions About The Alaskan Klee Kai?

 How To Get Your Own Klee Kai Puppy From Us

-If you would like to bring home your very own Klee Kai puppy, join our Interest List today.
+If you would like to bring home your very own Klee Kai puppy, fill out our online puppy application today.
 We recommend that you read through our Preparing for Your Mini Husky Puppy and Breed Information page along with doing your own research before deciding.
 We want to make sure that a Klee Kai is the best fit for your home, and that you and your new puppy will be happy for years to come!

 Time to Get to Know You